gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Wh-what?"
 Noxy stammered.

 "Are… you… all… right?" the tiger repeated impatiently.
-"Did those blasted chimpanzees harm you at all?"
+"Did those blasted gorillas harm you at all?"

 "No, they—I mean, we're all right.
 We're fine, thank you very much.